Get Started with AwardcoGet a Demo

 Why Do We Use Peer Recognition?

 An employee’s relationship with a company is shaped by the people they work with every single day.
-Coworkers, peers, and those in their same departments are the people who create the everyday life of each employee, the faces that make up their daily routine.
+Coworkers, peers, and those in their same departments are the people who create the everyday life of each employee and the faces that make up their daily routine.

 The opinions of other departments, different teams, upper level managers, and accountants whom they don’t see aren’t going to matter as much as the individuals with whom they solve problems, overcome obstacles, have inside jokes, etc. These are the folks whose influence matters in the life of an employee.